jaspector

 Specify AM, PM, or anytime when scheduling

-Typical inspection sequence: Typical sequence: footing, foundation/masonry, sill plate, strapping, sheathing, brick veneer (if applicable), garage/porch/slab, framing, final.
+Typical sequence: Typical sequence: footing, foundation/masonry, sill plate, strapping, sheathing, brick veneer (if applicable), garage/porch/slab, framing, final.

-Do I need a building permit in unincorporated Worcester County, MD?
+01 Do I need a building permit in unincorporated Worcester County, MD?

 A building permit is required for new construction, additions, enlargements, alterations, repairs affecting structural elements, demolitions, changes of occupancy, and installation or alteration of electrical, plumbing, mechanical, or gas systems.
 A zoning permit is sufficient for a proposed use of land or an accessory structure under 500 sq ft gross floor area.

-How much does a building permit cost in unincorporated Worcester County, MD?
+02 How much does a building permit cost in unincorporated Worcester County, MD?

-How do I apply for a building permit in unincorporated Worcester County, MD?
+03 How do I apply for a building permit in unincorporated Worcester County, MD?

-1. Verify the property is in unincorporated Worcester County (not within Ocean City, Berlin, Pocomoke City, or Snow Hill limits).
+To apply for a building permit in unincorporated Worcester County, MD, follow these steps: 1.
+Verify the property is in unincorporated Worcester County (not within Ocean City, Berlin, Pocomoke City, or Snow Hill limits).
 2. Determine whether a building permit or a zoning permit is needed.
 A zoning permit covers minor uses and accessory structures under 500 sq ft gross floor area.
 3. Download the Building Permit Application and DRP Permit Checklist from the county website.
 4. Prepare required documents including construction plans, site plan, flood zone information, and contractor information.
 5. Submit complete application in person at Room 1201, Government Center, Snow Hill, Monday-Friday 8:00 a.m. to 4:30 p.m.
 Incomplete applications are not accepted.
 6. Pay permit and plan review fees at time of submittal.
 7. Building Division reviews construction plans for code compliance, floodplain management, accessibility, and energy conservation.
 8. Respond to correction comments and resubmit revised plans if required.
 9. Once approved, receive the issued permit and post it on the job site.
 10. Schedule all required inspections at each milestone.
 11. Upon completion and passing final inspections, Zoning/Occupancy Certificate is issued after minimum 72-hour processing period.

-How long does it take to get a building permit in unincorporated Worcester County, MD?
+04 How long does it take to get a building permit in unincorporated Worcester County, MD?

-What work is exempt from building permits in unincorporated Worcester County, MD?
+05 What work is exempt from building permits in unincorporated Worcester County, MD?

-How do I schedule a building inspection in unincorporated Worcester County, MD?
+06 How do I schedule a building inspection in unincorporated Worcester County, MD?

-Inspections can be scheduled via: 410-632-1200.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Worcester County, MD via: 410-632-1200.
 Inspection requests must be made 24 to 48 hours in advance..